Icinga/icinga2/doc/22-migrating-from-icinga-1x.md

       vars.CVTEST = "service cv value"
     }

-If you are just defining `$CVTEST$` in your command definition its value depends on the execution scope - the host check command will fetch the host attribute value of `vars.CVTEST` while the service check command resolves its value to the service attribute attribute `vars.CVTEST`.
+If you are just defining `$CVTEST$` in your command definition, its value depends on the execution scope -- the host check command will fetch the host attribute value of `vars.CVTEST` while the service check command resolves its value to the service attribute attribute `vars.CVTEST`.

 > **Note**